|Debbie Hommel's A.D. Tips

 needed when involved in the daily care of facility pets.

-similar to watching children as you never know what they might do.
-It is hard not smile
+to watching children as you never know what they might do.
+It is hard not smile or

-or laugh watching kittens playing with a string or when a dog wags his tail in response
+laugh watching kittens playing with a string or when a dog wags his tail in response to

 with pets improves one’s immune system and lower cholesterol levels.